-People seek multiple services from ecosystems and thus perceive the condition of given ecosystems in relation to their ability to provide the services desired.
-Various methods can be used to assess the ability of ecosystems to deliver particular services.
+particular services.
 With those answers in hand, stakeholders have the information they need to decide on a mix of services best meeting their needs.
-The MA will consider criteria and methods to provide an integrated view of the condition of ecosystems.
+The MA considers criteria and methods to provide an integrated view of the condition of ecosystems.
 The condition of each category of ecosystem services is evaluated in somewhat different ways, although in general a full assessment of any service requires considerations of stocks, flows, and resilience of the service.

-Human Well-being and Poverty Reduction
+1.3.2 Human Well-being and Poverty Reduction

-Human well-being has multiple constituents, including the basic material for a good life, freedom and choice, health, good social relations, and security.
+Human well-being has multiple constituents, including the basic material for a good life, freedom of choice and action, health, good social relations, and security.
 Poverty is also multidimensional and has been defined as the pronounced deprivation of well-being.
 How well-being, ill-being, or poverty are experienced and expressed depends on context and situation, reflecting local physical, social, and personal factors such as geography, environment, age, gender, and culture.
 In all contexts, however, ecosystems are essential for human well-being through their provisioning, regulating, cultural, and supporting services.